 - (13) The Company incorporated the Mexican subsidiary, GU PLUMBING de Mexico S.A. de C.V. in August 2019 and planned to lease NAMCE, S. DE R. L. DE C. V.'s ceramic factory and land in Mexico through the subsidiary.
 The Company purchased equipment and inventory from the ceramic factory amounted to \$1,878,900 (USD 60,000 thousand).
-As of 31 March 2023, the unpaid amount totaled \$264,044 (USD 8,674 thousand), secured by equipment and inventory.
+As of 30 June 2023, the unpaid amount totaled \$270,029 (USD 8,674 thousand), secured by equipment and inventory.
 Please refer to Note 8 for more details. - (14) The board of directors of Shenzhen Globe Union Enterprise Co., Ltd., a sub-subsidiary of the Company, in order to comply with the local government's future urbanization plan and schedule of the area around the subsidiary's manufacturing facility, has approved the plan to move the faucet assembly facility to a factory located in Machong Town, Dongguan City.
 The factory relocation is expected to complete by the end of 2023.
 The subsidiary has started the process of terminating employment contracts with its employees in July 2022 and offered severance packages.
 Except for the property, plant and equipment that will be relocated to the new factory, the remaining assets will be evaluated based on their recoverable amount and recognize impairment loss for the year ended 2022.
+Please refer to Note 12(15) to the Group's 2022 consolidated financial statements for more details on the related expense on the project.